 Why should I verify domains?
 You verify your domains to prove to Webex that you own them.
 This allows you to claim users into your organization if they signed up into a different organization.
 You also need to verify your domains before you can claim them.

 To verify domains, we provide a token to add to your domain host's DNS TXT record.
 To confirm that you own the domain, we check for this token on the DNS server.
-You can claim domains so that new Cisco Webex Teams user accounts are added to your organization instead of the free consumer organization.

 For Hybrid Calling for users and Webex-registered devices, you must verify domains that are contained in the on-premises directory URIs for end user accounts on Unified CM.

 You are forced to verify in a particular order to prevent administrator lockout.
 For example, you must add the administrator domain first, followed by all the other domains.

 From the customer view in https://admin.webex.com, go to Organization Settings and under Domains click Add Domain.

 Click the ellipsis beside your domain and choose Retrieve verification token.

 Copy the verification token into your DNS TXT record.